JanSwasthyaSahyog/openerp-modules/stock_reord_rule/Readme.md

 As and when the cron will run, depending on the current available stock quantity, Days of needed warehouse stock, Days of sale statistics, Expected sales variation; this module will update Minimum Quantity and Maximum Quantity in OpenERP > Warehouse > Configuration > Reordering Rules

-# Action to be taken for creating Purchase Order
+# Action to be taken for creating Purchase Order - Manual (Cron will create PO in draft mode as per the set frequency in above steps)

 1. Click on OpenERP > Warehouse > Schedulers > Run Scheduler(tick "Automatic Orderpoint").